Michael McDowell (author)

 Michael McEachern McDowell (June 1, 1950 – December 27, 1999) was an American novelist and screenwriter described by author Stephen King as "the finest writer of paperback originals in America today".
 His best-known work is the screenplay for the Tim Burton film Beetlejuice.

-Personal life
+Early life

 McDowell was born in 1950 in Enterprise, Alabama, and graduated from T.R.
 Miller High in Brewton, Alabama.
 He received a B.A. and an M.A. from Harvard College, and a Ph.D in English from Brandeis University in 1978, based on a dissertation entitled "American Attitudes Toward Death, 1825–1865".

 McDowell lived in Medford, Massachusetts, and maintained a residence in Hollywood with his sister Ann and the filmmaker Peter Lake.
 He also had one brother, James.
-McDowell's partner was theatre historian and director Laurence Senelick, whom he met in 1969 when McDowell was a cast member of the Senelick-directed play, Bartholomew Fair.
-McDowell and Senelick remained together for thirty years until McDowell's death.